x3zapper/tp/docs/UserGuide.md

 ### Adding a complex note to person: `note`

-The `note` command allows the user to add, edit, or delete a note for a specific person in the address book.
+The `note` command allows the user to add, edit, or delete a note for a specific person in the customer relation book.
 Notes can be used to store additional information such as remarks, reminders, or comments about a person.
 * You can remove the person's note data by typing `nt/` without specifying any text after it.